MoritzOster/data-science-24/README.md

 - **data/**
   - Contains parquet files representing the data and pickle files for the model and PCA
+  - Contains a small excerpt of the grinding data to simulate example grinding processes for the dashboard
 - **src/**
   - Contains the source code for data processing and model development
 - **dashboard/**